antonio032/StableCreditScoringModels/README.md

 # Thesis Project: Stable Credit Scoring Models
-This repository contains the source code, scripts, and relevant resources used in the research and development of our master's thesis: **"Stable Credit Scoring Models"** at KU Leuven.

 This repository contains all code and resources developed for the master's thesis titled:
 **"Enhancing Stability in Credit Scoring Models: A Benchmarking Study"**
 Conducted as part of the Master of Science in Information Management, KU Leuven.

 ## 📄 Abstract
 The application of classification models to credit scoring has been a major area of interest for both academics and professionals.
-Developing accurate, transparent, and interpretable models is essential for evaluating the creditworthiness of loan applicants.
+Developing accurate and robust models is essential for evaluating the creditworthiness of loan applicants.
 While high accuracy in default risk prediction is critical for financial institutions, maintaining model stability over time is equally important to ensure consistent and fair decision-making.

 This project investigates credit scoring model benchmarking, with a particular focus on stability.
 It explores recent techniques and technological developments aimed at improving model stability without sacrificing predictive performance.